IsratAfrin826/PANDAS-learning/README.md

 The [] is used to access a value.Set the index of the value you want to display inside[] :

                 Example : Demo17(Access a value from a pandas series)

+**Name your indexes in a pandas series**

+The index argument is used to set and name your own indexes in a Series, the labels can be

+set accordingly.

+                  Example : Demo18(Name your indexes)